Japan maestro Ozawa vows return after break

 “I was much more tense than I used to be before each performance, and I think part of my exhaustion afterwards was due to this psychological stress,” he was quoted as saying, noting that he himself was aware he hadn’t yet fully recovered

-Ozawa was one of the first Asian classical musicians widely recognized abroad and has strived to revitalize the classical music scene in his native country by founding the Saito Kinen orchestra, named after his former music teacher.
+Ozawa was one of the first Asian classical musicians widely recognised abroad and has strived to revitalise the classical music scene in his native country by founding the Saito Kinen orchestra, named after his former music teacher.
+(Reporting by Elaine Lies; Editing by Joseph Radford)